|Keith's Ham Radio||

 Paper QSLs (Direct)

-I still enjoy sending and receiving paper QSLs.
-If you'd like one from me directly for a contact made with any of my US or Canadian call signs, please use one of the following routes that best applies to you:
+However, I will still respond to paper QSLs sent to me directly.
+But, as with my Bureau cards (below) I only send direct reply QSLs out in larger batches...once per year...or longer if the dwindling number of incoming cards warrants.
+Knowing this, if you'd still like a QSL from me directly for a contact made with any of my US or Canadian call signs, please use one of the following routes that best applies to you:

 If you are mailing your card from within the United States, please include an Stamped, Self-Addressed Envelope (SASE) with sufficient US postage attached and send it to my USA (KB1SF) mailing address.
 Your confirmation QSL will be returned via the US Postal Service.